Also author of

 Holiness and Missions are clearly key twin elements in God's plan that men and women everywhere may come to know and love Him.
 He desires that all peoples will worship Him in the "beauty of holiness."

 The Church of the Nazarene was born a second blessing holiness church with a definite, world-wide mission: "To Spread Scriptural Holiness Around the World."
-When the little holiness groups from the East, South and West came together to form the present organization, they already had twenty-five missionaries in five foreign countries.
+When the little holiness groups in the U.S.A. from the East, South and West came together to form the present organization, they already had twenty-five missionaries in five foreign countries.
 Space will permit but brief mention of a few of the devoted pioneers of those early days.

 Any record, however brief, of the beginning of foreign missionary work in the Church of the Nazarene would be inadequate without recording the fact that much of the work was organized under the direction and supervision of our great missionary warrior, Dr. H. F. Reynolds who was General Missionary Secretary and later General Superintendent.